 When will I get my school tax bill?

-Bills will be mailed out the first week in July.
-If you don’t receive your bill by July 11, you can print a copy of your bill from the website link above, or you may contact the school tax office:
+On May 19, 2021, the Troy City School District Board of Education voted in favor of changing the July and January school tax collection dates to August and February.
+Bills will be mailed out on July 15.
+If you don’t receive your bill by July 30, you can print a copy of your bill from the website link above, or you may contact the school tax office:

 |Phone:||(518) 328-5042 between 9:00 am – 3:00 pm|

 School taxes are billed annually; you will only receive by late July.
 No reminder will be sent out in February.
 Your school taxes are divided into two installments.
 The first installment is due by August 31.
 The second installment is due by February 28.
 You do have the option of paying your entire bill all at once in August*.

 What should I do if I find an error or missing exemption on my tax bill?

 If the error relates to the property assessment or exemption amounts, please contact the city/town assessor first.